NiveditaBhat/ReportViso/README.md

-# TwoDviewer
+# ReportViso

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+ReportViso is a weld report visualization tool created with MEAN stack technologies

 ## Development server